sdylewski/split-flap/docs/software.md

 - **LittleFS updates:** OTA can update the firmware sketch, but **cannot update LittleFS files** (web assets).
 To update `index.html`, `script.js`, or `style.css`, you must use the USB LittleFS upload method.
 - **First-time setup:** OTA must be enabled and uploaded via USB at least once before it can be used wirelessly.
 - **WiFi required:** OTA only works when the ESP-01S is connected to WiFi.
 If WiFi is down, you must use USB.
-- **Password protection:** The default password is `"0424"`.
+- **Password protection:** The default password is `"1234"`.
 Change it in the code for security.
 - **Stability:** OTA works best with strong WiFi signal.
 Poor signal can cause upload failures or corruption.

 ### 4.4 Troubleshooting OTA

-- **OTA port not appearing:** Ensure OTA mode was activated via the web interface, and that the ESP-01S is connected to WiFi
+- **OTA port not appearing:**
+  - Ensure OTA mode was activated via the web interface (click "OTA Update" link)
+  - Check that the ESP-01S is on the same WiFi network as your computer
+  - Try refreshing the Arduino IDE port list (close and reopen Tools → Port menu)
+  - Verify OTA is enabled in code (`#define OTA_ENABLE true`)
+- **Upload fails:**
-- **Upload fails:** Check WiFi signal strength (RSSI should be better than -80 dBm), try moving closer to the router, or use USB upload instead
+  - Check WiFi signal strength (RSSI should be better than -80 dBm via web UI)
+  - Ensure no firewall is blocking the connection
+  - Try activating OTA mode again via web interface
+  - Move closer to the router for better signal
+  - As a fallback, use USB upload
-- **Device unresponsive after OTA:** Power cycle the ESP-01S - sometimes a manual reset is needed after OTA updates
+- **Device unresponsive after OTA:**
+  - Power cycle the ESP-01S - sometimes a manual reset is needed after OTA updates
+  - Check serial monitor for error messages

 ## 5. Configuration Options